 The Swedish-Belgian Association (SBA) was founded in 1934 in Stockholm.
-It has thus been active now for more than 80 years.
+It has thus been active now for almost 90 years.

 The purposes of the Association are to support friendly, cultural and economic relations between Belgium and Sweden.

 The SBA is non-political.
 In addition, it provides a focus and opportunity for meeting Belgians and Swedes with a Belgian experience or an interest in Belgium.
 It proposes regular meetings, ranging from lunch seminars to informal gatherings.
 Read more about our events.

 SBA – in co-operation with the Belgian Embassy – should be the obvious focal point in Sweden for “everything Belgian” or “Belgian-Swedish”.

 - Belgium in Sweden: represent Belgian culture, traditions and holidays in sweden and bring Belgian events in Sweden to the attention of members and others

 - Belgium and Sweden: be a professional and social meeting place for interaction between Belgians and Swedes

 - Sweden for Belgians: offer information about Swedish society and culture for Belgians in Sweden

 - Belgium for Swedes: offer information about Belgian society and culture for Swedes moving to Belgium (in cooperation with the Swedish clubs in Belgium)

 The official language of the Association is English.